 Flight deals for family travel

-Award tickets are certainly a way to get more family travel for less and a good place to start in figuring out the best deals in award travel is by reading our Best ways to get to series.
-But there are quite a few techniques specific to family travel that can help you save on flights for a family.
+Award tickets are certainly one way to get more family travel for less.
+A good place to start in figuring out the best deals in award travel is by reading our Best ways to get to series.
+This post isn’t meant to cover the nuances of how to find and book award flights and nights, but rather to highlight some related tips for saving on family travel.
+This section highlights related ways to save on flights, from lap infant award tickets to vacation packages and more.

 However, if you’re going to travel internationally, you’ll want to consider the best airline programs for lap infant travel before you book your ticket.
 Most frequent flyer programs charge 10% of the adult revenue fare for a lap infant.
 If you’re traveling on a one-way international business class ticket, a lap infant could easily cost you hundreds of dollars.
 If you’re traveling in international first class, a lap infant could cost you in excess of $1,000 one-way — for the honor of sitting for hours with an infant on your lap.

-The good news is that some airline programs offer standout value for lap infant award tickets.
-Keep in mind that on international award tickets, you almost always need to book the lap infant through the program from which you bought your ticket(known as the “ticketing carrier”), not the operating carrier .
+On the flip side, some airline programs offer standout value for lap infant award tickets.
+Keep in mind that on international award tickets, you almost always need to book the lap infant through the program from which you bought your ticket(known as the “ticketing carrier”), not the operating carrier.
 In other words, if you book a Delta flight through Air France / KLM Flying Blue, you’ll pay Flying Blue’s lap infant price (10% of the adult revenue fare).
 If you book that same Delta flight through Virgin Atlantic, you’ll pay Virgin Atlantic’s lap infant price (2,500 miles in economy / 5,000 miles in business class).
 In rare instances, you may be able to book your lap infant ticket through the operating carrier even when you’ve ticketed through a different airline, but it’s not common.

 Here are the best programs for booking lap infant travel: